solomonsunu/stdio-ghana.github.io/_students/Xixislexis.md

 Hello!!
 This is Alexis.
 I'm a combined Mathematics and Computer Science student.
-I do love to program a lot.
-I have programmed in Python, Matlab, C++ and Java.
+I love to do a lot of programming and have programmed in Python, Matlab, C++ and Java.
 I do like to work a lot but do not like to be in the mist of a lot of people.